Five Reasons why you Should Consider a Virtual Internship at Global People Transitions

 Something an internship should definitely give you is good prospects for the future career you want to embark on.
 It should build that last layer of foundations that you’ve been constantly growing with dedication and hard work through your studies and potentially, previous internships.

 Now, creating a professional network for yourself is one of the most fundamental steps you take early in your career.
-And as an intern at GPT you are served this very opportunity on a plate.
+And as an intern, you are served this very opportunity on a plate.
 You handle communications with important partners, you participate in webinars, you set up interviews and podcast recordings with experienced professionals of various fields…you even might be invited to take part in in-person workshops with Angie’s clients!

 And if this was not enough to expand your network of professional contacts, you’re given even more tools during the coaching (more about it at point 5) to help you enhance your professional presence both face-to-face and online.